hrydgard/ppsspp-site/docs/getting-started/recommended-hardware.md

 Nearly any recent phone will work just fine.

-Shield TV is still the best Android TV machine.
+Shield TV is still the best Android TV machine (yes, in 2022).

 ## Controllers for Android

-- Moga Controllers - Bluetooth controllers that connect to Android phones, for proper gaming controls.
-- Any bluetooths controllers, including XBox One/X/S and Playstation 4/5 controllers
+- Basically any bluetooth controllers, including iPega, XBox One/X/S and Playstation 4/5 controllers
+- Moga controlles work.

 ## Controllers for Windows

 - Any controller that is usable on Windows will work, those that support XInput will autoconfigure, too.
-- Xbox 360 controller
+- Xbox 360 USB controller
+- Xbox One/Series S/X controller
 - Razer Onza
 - Razer Onza Tournament Edition
 - Razer Sabertooth